abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/viewtool-stm32f107/index.md

 General usage instructions: 1.
 On the host:

-> 1.  cd to apps/examples/tcpblaster
+> a.  cd to apps/examples/tcpblaster
-> 2. Run the host tcpserver\[.exe\] program that was built in that
+> b.
+Run the host tcpserver\[.exe\] program that was built in that
 >     directory

 2. On the target:
-    1. Run the tcpclient built in application.
+    a.
+Run the tcpclient built in application.
 3. When you get tire of watch the numbers scroll by, just kill the tcpserver on the host.